Can You Use A Wet Brush On Dry Hair?

 Using A Wet Brush On Dry Hair

-The gentle, elastic bristles make the brush less-harsh on hair and make it ideal to remove knots and tangles from both wet and dry hair.
-You will also benefit from a soothing scalp massage when using a wet brush as well, which could help to increase hair growth and health, and which just feels great too!
+The gentle, elastic bristles make the brush less harsh on hair and ideal for removing knots and tangles from both wet and dry hair.

-Up Next: 7 Best Mirrors For Self Haircuts
+7 Best Mirrors For Self Haircuts